MillionConcepts/pdr/docs/index.md

 ### Tests

+#### Philosophy
-Our testing methodology for *pdr* currently focuses on end-to-end integration testing to ensure consistency, coverage of supported datasets, and (to the extent we can verify it) correctness of output.
+Our testing strategy focuses on end-to-end systems integration testing to ensure consistency, coverage of supported datasets, and (to the extent we can verify it) correctness of output.
+We prioritize this kind of testing because `pdr` is intended to work with a wildly diverse body of data.
+Most of `pdr`'s source code is highly multifunctional, designed to accept format ambiguity and unexpected inputs.

-the test suite for *pdr* lives in a different repository: [pdr-tests](https://github.com/MillionConcepts/pdr-tests).
-Its core is an application called
+This means that obtaining *meaningful* coverage from unit tests is extremely difficult. _No written standard is reliable: the products are the only reliable representation of the products_.
+Describing their idiosyncracies well enough to test against them requires replicating a representative subset of the data corpus and verifying that `pdr` behaves consistently when executed on this subset.

+#### `ix`
+This is exactly what our application `ix` is designed to facilitate.
-**ix**.
-It should be considered a fairly complete alpha; we are actively using it both as a regression test suite and an active development tool.
+It serves both as a regression testing framework and a development tool.
+Although it serves as `pdr`'s primary test suite, it is really a distinct application, so it lives in a different repository: [pdr-tests](https://github.com/MillionConcepts/pdr-tests).
+Note that `ix` is feature-complete and stable, but lacks comprehensive user-facing documentation.

+#### Unit Tests
+All this being said, many potential bugs in `pdr` _are_ detectable by unit testing on simple cases, and although `ix` is well-optimized, running a comprehensive regression test against >100 GB of data products is simply not a fast affair.
+For these reasons, `pdr` also features a small suite of unit tests.
+You can run them by executing `pytest` from the repository root.

 ---
 #### Funding Acknowledgement